-Bill Old enters his second season as a member of the Virginia Tech women's basketball staff this season as director of women's basketball operations, after serving for three years as finanacial projects manager/assistant business manager in the Virginia Tech Athletics Department.
+Bill Old joined the Virginia Tech women's basketball staff in 2011 as director of women's basketball operations, after serving for three years as financial projects manager/assistant business manager in the Virginia Tech Athletics Department.

 "Being able to complete our staff with someone with Bill Old's experience is a great thing for our program," said Virginia Tech head coach Dennis Wolff.
 "Bill's knowledge of Virginia Tech, plus his basketball background, makes him a very valuable addition to the staff."